Archie Moore (artist): 2024 Venice Biennale

 In 2024 Moore presented a solo exhibition in the Australian pavilion at the 2024 Venice Biennale.
 The presentation was curated by Ellie Buttrose, Curator of Contemporary Australian Art at the Queensland Art Gallery & Gallery of Modern Art.
 The creative partnership won the chance to represent Australia via an open call for proposals.
 Moore is only the second Indigenous artist to solo-represent Australia in the event, after Tracey Moffatt in 2017.
 His work, entitled August 19, 2024, comprises another huge family tree drawn in chalk, mapping over 2,400 generations, and covering 60 m of wall space in the Australian pavilion.
 There are large gaps in the tree, where oral history was not passed down owing to the effects of colonisation, massacres, epidemics, and natural disasters.
 The chart was created on the walls and ceiling of the pavilion, which are traditionally white, but now covered in blackboard paint.

 Completing the installation are hundreds of piles of documents arranged on a table in the centre of the room, containing official proceedings of inquests into Indigenous deaths in state care since that have occurred since 1991, the year the Royal Commission into Aboriginal Deaths in Custody report was published, as well as 19 documents relating to members of the artist's family who had come into contact with former policies.
 These include reports by the Queensland Protector of Aboriginals, who would not grant exemption to Moore's grandparents from the restrictive Aboriginals Protection and Restriction of the Sale of Opium Act 1897, that controlled the movements, financial control, and the right to marry of Aboriginal people.
 The process of creating the family tree on the walls took two months for Moore and three collaborators to complete.
 He said "it was important to have this large scale [work] to give a sense of time and unbroken continuing culture even though there's these three holes in the tree, which are disruptions to the genealogical lineage".

 On 20 April 2024 it was announced that Moore was the winner of the Golden Lion award for Best National Participation.

-On August 19 2024 it was announced that kith and kin had been jointly acquired by the Australia Government for Queensland Art Gallery and the Tate in the U.K. Because of its size, kith and kin was acquired as a set of artist instructions rather than the physical installation, so it can co-exist at both Tate and Queensland Art Gallery without incurring any additional shipping, conservation, or storage costs.
+On 19 August 2024 it was announced that kith and kin had been jointly acquired by the Australian Government for Queensland Art Gallery and the Tate in the U.K. Because of its size, kith and kin was acquired as a set of artist instructions rather than the physical installation, so it can co-exist at both Tate and Queensland Art Gallery without incurring any additional shipping, conservation, or storage costs.

+Other work

+In May 2026, Moore's work Remnants of My Father, in which remnants relating to his father's life are set in gold, was displayed in the Adelaide Biennial in the Museum of Economic Botany in the Adelaide Botanic Garden.